rpm-software-management/dnf/doc/api_conf.rst

   .. method:: exclude_pkgs(pkgs)

-    Exclude all packages in pkgs list from all operations.
+    Exclude all packages in the `pkgs` list from all operations.

   .. method:: prepend_installroot(option)